WELCOME TO SPECIALIST DYSLEXIA TUTOR

 Mathematics can also be assessed, as necessary.

-To access the support which is available to students with dyslexia, and other special needs, at university through the Disabled Students' Allowance, students must have an assessment from a qualified assessor.
+At university specialist support is available to students with dyslexia, and other special needs, through the Disabled Students' Allowance.
+Students must have an assessment from a qualified assessor to access this valuable support.

 Individual lessons enable all students to learn in the way that suits them best but they are particularly helpful for students with dyslexia.